Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: The pixel theorem

 \end{theorem}

 \begin{proof} Note that

 where $g_{\sum}(v)$ is the sum of all $g(\cover{v})$ where $\cover{v}\in\cover{X}$ is a preimage of $v\in X$.
-Since $K$ can only cover a finite number of copies of a fundamental domain of $M$, the sum $g_{\sum}(v)$ has a finite and bounded number of terms.
-Since $f$ has compact support, $S_m(f)$ is finite and the result follows from \refthm{mixing}. \end{proof}
+Since $K$ is covered by a finite number of copies of a fundamental domain of $M$, the sum $g_{\sum}(v)$ has a finite and bounded number of terms.
+Since $f$ has compact support, $\sob_m(f)$ is finite and the result follows from \refthm{mixing}. \end{proof}

 To address the third issue, we make the following definition. \begin{definition} Define an \emph{$\varepsilon$--bump function} by